gavlaaaaaaaa/gavlaaaaaaaa/_posts/2016-06-29-what-is-apache-kudu-data-storage.md

 ---
 layout: post
-title: Apache Kudu in 5 Minutes
+title: What is Apache Kudu in 5 Minutes
 author: Lewis Gavin
 tags:
 - bigdata